How to Participate and FAQs

 2. Submitting a written request to make a sworn oral statement or an affirmation at the hearing (maximum 6 minutes length).

-Both types of submissions must be filed with the Board no later than fifteen (15) days before the date of the hearing (by 16h30 on Day 15).
+Both types of submissions must be filed with the Board no later than 15 days after the date that notice of the hearing is published (by 16h30 on Day 15).
 All submissions will be date-stamped by the Clerk of the Board as they are received.

 • Submissions on a specific application will not be accepted until a notice of public hearing has been published in the Royal Gazette.